Coinimain/kenyanmmf/_posts/2026-02-06-ziidi-trader-safaricom-mpesa-nse-kenya.md

 ---

-## Ziidi Trader by Safaricom: How M-PESA Is Opening the NSE to Everyday Investors

 Safaricom’s **Ziidi Trader** represents a major shift in how Kenyans access the stock market.
 By integrating equity trading directly into **M-PESA**, the platform removes long-standing barriers that have historically limited retail participation on the **Nairobi Securities Exchange (NSE)**.

 For the first time, buying shares can feel as familiar as sending money or paying a bill.